sematext/docs/docs/integration/mongodb.md

 ## Overview

-The client for "SPM for MongoDB" is an open-source [mongodb monitoring agent](https://github.com/sematext/spm-agent-mongodb) that collects MongoDB metrics and sends them to SPM.
-It is available as [npm](https://www.npmjs.com/package/spm-agent-mongodb)[ package](https://www.npmjs.com/package/spm-agent-mongodb) (see Installation & Configuration section below).
+Sematext MongoDB monitoring agent is an open-source [mongodb monitoring agent](https://github.com/sematext/spm-agent-mongodb).
+It continuously collects MongoDB metrics and sends them to Sematext.
+It is available as an [NPM package](https://www.npmjs.com/package/spm-agent-mongodb) (see Installation & Configuration section below).

 In addition to collecting MongoDB metrics, you can send [Custom Metrics](/monitoring/custom-metrics), such as the number of concurrent users, the number of items placed in a shopping cart, or any other kind of business transaction or KPI.

 ** Installation and Configuration **

-1. Create an SPM App of type "MongoDB" in SPM
+1. Create a Monitoring App of type "MongoDB" in Sematext
-2. Click the "**Install Monitor**" button and follow the customized instructions for the created SPM App (basically how to install the [NPM package](https://www.npmjs.com/package/spm-agent-mongodb) and configure the SPM App Token)
+2. Click the "**Install Monitor**" button and follow the customized instructions for the created Monitoring App (basically how to install the [NPM package](https://www.npmjs.com/package/spm-agent-mongodb) and configure the App Token)

 ** Troubleshooting and "How To **

 ** Generate diagnostics file for Sematext Support **

-If you are not seeing some or all MongoDB metrics, you can create a "diagnostics dump" and contact us via chat or email.
+If you are not seeing some or all MongoDB metrics, create a "diagnostics dump" and contact us via chat or email.
 To create the diagnostics dump just run the following in your application directory: